-Personally, I like my meat cooked medium-rare.
-This means that I always cook my steak until an internal thermometer reads 135F, which is usually about 5 minutes per side, depending on the thickness of the steak.
-Then I take it off the grill and let the meat rest for at least 5-15 minutes.
+Personally, we like our meat cooked medium-rare.
+This means that we always cook the steak until it has an internal temperature of 135F, which is usually about 5 minutes per side, depending on the thickness of the steak.
+Then we take it off the grill and let the meat rest for at least 5-15 minutes.
 This is KEY!
 You want all of the juices to redistribute back into the meat and allow the steak to finish cooking.

 Another trick?
-Keep your reserved marinade to the side and continue brushing the meat with the marinade while it cooks–I do it each time I flip the steak and once more after I take the steak off the grill.
+Keep your reserved marinade to the side and continue brushing the meat with the marinade while it cooks–we do this each time we flip the steak and once more after we take the steak off the grill.
 This really helps to make the steak super flavorful.

-That being said, there is more than one way to cook a steak and if you don’t have access to a grill, don’t fret.
-Here are my best tips for grilling steak:
+That being said, there is more than one way to cook a steak and if you don't have access to a grill, don't fret.
+Here are our best tips for grilling steak:

 - How to grill steak on the stove: You must use a cast iron pan.
-Honestly, sometimes this is just as good as grilling a steak and when the weather isn’t cooperating or I don’t have access to a grill, I always cook my steaks in cast iron.
-And it’s super easy–follow all of the instructions above, but just do it in a pan on your stove.
-If you need to oil the pan first a bit, use avocado oil since it can stand high heat.
+Honestly, sometimes this is just as good as grilling a steak and when the weather isn't cooperating or we don't have access to a grill.
+We always cook our steaks in cast iron.
+And it's super easy–follow all of the instructions above, but just do it in a pan on your stove.
+If you need to oil the pan use avocado oil since it can stand high heat.

-- How to grill steak in an oven: I don’t recommend cooking your steak entirely in the oven, rather you can finish your steak in the oven.
-Sometimes I do this if I’m making a simple steak dinner with just salt and pepper.
+- How to grill steak in an oven: We don't recommend cooking your steak entirely in the oven, rather you can finish your steak in the oven.
+Sometimes we do this if we're making a simple steak dinner with just salt and pepper.
 Cook your steak in the cast iron skillet, then add a pat of grass-fed butter to the steak and pop the whole pan into the oven for 5 minutes to let the butter melt down over the meat.
 Heavenly!

-- How to broil steak: Don’t.
-Honestly, this never turns out great for me and there are so many better ways to cook steak.
-But if you want to try it, I recommend putting your steak on a pan about 6 inches below the broiler and cooking for 15-20 minutes, flipping halfway.
-I do however recommend broiling salmon, which always turns out glorious!
+- How to broil steak: Don't.
+Honestly, this never turns out great for us and there are so many better ways to cook steak.
+But if you want to try it, we recommend putting your steak on a pan about 6 inches below the broiler and cooking for 15-20 minutes, flipping halfway.
+We do however recommend broiling salmon, which always turns out glorious!

-If you try this grilled steak marinade recipe, be sure to share a photo and tag me @rootandrevel on social media–I’d LOVE to see how it turned out for you!
+If you try this grilled steak marinade recipe, be sure to share a photo and tag us @rootandrevel on social media–We’d LOVE to see how it turned out for you!

 - 1/2 cup organic Tamari (gluten-free soy sauce)